splunk/splunk-mltk-container-docker/README.md

 You can run your container locally, e.g. with `docker run -it --rm --name mltk-container-golden-image-cpu -p 5000:5000 -p 8888:8888 -p 6006:6006 -v mltk-container-data:/srv phdrieger/mltk-container-golden-image-cpu:5.0.0`

 ## Further documentation and usage
-Please find further information and documentation on splunkbase: [Download and install the Splunk App for Data Science and Deep Learning](https://splunkbase.splunk.com/app/4607/)
+Please find further information and documentation on splunkbase: [Download and install the Splunk App for Data Science and Deep Learning](https://splunkbase.splunk.com/app/4607/) and refer to the [official documentation pages](https://docs.splunk.com/Documentation/DSDL) on how to install and use the app.